 The means by which a user arrived at the website: from an ad, search results, social network, or other source.

 The number of conversions as a percentage of the total number of sessions.
-In the Cross device report, the conversion rate is calculated based on the number of users.

 - Tag label

 A URL parameter processed by Yandex.Metrica using a special algorithm.
 It's not displayed in the "URL parameters" report.
 Instead, it's included in special reports.
 This lets you create more intuitive and thorough analytic segments.

 A numerical value that is based on an attribute of a session or pageview.
 This amount can be the total or average.
 For example, pageviews are calculated as the total of all values, and session depth is calculated as the average value.

 - A unique number that identifies the data store associated with the tag.
 It is assigned by the system automatically when the tag is created, and can't be changed.
 It is specified during initialization of the tag on a page.

 A session is considered a bounce if it meets all of the following criteria at once: